149th Fighter Wing

-The 149th Fighter Wing (149 FW) is a unit of the Texas Air National Guard, stationed at Kelly Field Annex, Joint Base San Antonio, Texas.
-If activated to federal service, the Wing is gained by the United States Air Force Air Education and Training Command.
+The 149th Fighter Wing is a unit of the Texas Air National Guard, stationed at Kelly Field Annex, Joint Base San Antonio, Texas.
+If activated to federal service, the wing is gained by the United States Air Force Air Combat Command.

-The wing traces its history to the establishment of the 149th Fighter-Interceptor Group in 1961, through the wing itself only was established in 1995.
+The wing traces its history to the establishment of the 149th Fighter Group in 1960, through it became a wing only in 1995.
 It is an F-16 flying training unit that includes a support group with a worldwide mobility commitment.
 The cornerstone of the 149th’s flying mission is the 182nd Fighter Squadron, whose role is to take pilots, either experienced aircrew or recent graduates from USAF undergraduate pilot training, and qualify them to fly the F-16 Fighting Falcon.

 Units

 The 149th Fighter Wing consists of the following units: